vb690/churn_survival_joint_estimation/README.md

   <img width="300" height="330" src="https://raw.githubusercontent.com/vb690/churn_survival_joint_estimation/master/figures/bm_architecture.jpg">
 </p>

 The first section aims to learn an embedding for each game context and fusing it with a restricted number of features indicative of behavioural activity.
 This is achieved concatenating the two tensors and applying a set of non-linear transformations in a time-distributed way.

 The context embedding allows the model to learn a rich multi-dimensional representation of each considered game projecting similar games into closer points in the latent space.
 This allows to appropriately weight the behavioural features according to the context to which they belong.
 In this way, the model has the ability to become more proficient and more genralizable the more contexts are provided at training time.

-The second section takes these fused representation over time and models them temporally using a Recurrent Neural Network (RNN) employing Long Short-Term Memory (LSTM) cells.
-The use of a RNN is particularly suitable here because it can handle time series of different lengths and explicitly model temporal dependencies.
+The second section takes this fused representation over time and models it temporally using a Recurrent Neural Network (RNN) employing Long Short-Term Memory (LSTM) cells.
+The use of a RNN is particularly suitable here because it can handle time series of different lengths and explicitly model temporal dependencies between the inputs.

 We thought to use this part of the model for extracting a high level representation of the player state which could be used for predicting measures of future disengagement and sustained engagement.
 This was achieved by ’branching’ two shallow Neural Networks tasked to perform churn probability and survival time estimation.

 # Data
 Due to commerical sensitivity and  [data protection regulations](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) we are not allowed to pubblicly release the data employed in the present work.